You will find the classes are color-coded by the recommended grade level.

 |

-Artistic Pursuits (Level 1-3) - G6-12These courses prepare high school students for a college art-related course, and are adaptable for 6th - 8th grade students who are interested in developing their artistic talents.
-The curriculum series, "Artistic Pursuits" contains engaging and organized content to provide students with a comprehensive understanding of art theory, art appreciation, and how to apply the fundamental elements of art.
-No prior art experience is required for Level 1, Book One.
-Although Book Two is written for both novice and experienced artists, prior art exposure or natural aptitude is helpful for students who want to take Level 2, which applies color theory to elements previously taught in Level 1.
+Art - Drawing - G6-12These two courses prepare high school students for a college art-related course, and are adaptable for 6th - 8th grade students who are interested in developing their artistic talents.
+Students will practice a variety of different art techniques designed to build a strong artistic foundation in art theory, art appreciation, and how to apply the fundamental elements of art through in class projects and weekly handouts.
+No prior art experience is required for Drawing.
+While Watercolor is designed for both beginner and intermediate artists, prior art exposure or natural aptitude is helpful for students who want to take Watercolor, which applies color theory to elements previously taught in Drawing.
+Note that both classes can be repeated multiple times.
+Course work and projects will be adjusted for returning students according to their artistic skills.

 |